 There are only three ingredients – cranberry, orange and sugar.
 I use a lot of orange juice so this cranberry sauce has very little actual sugar in it, unlike a lot of bought varieties.
 The orange also adds a lovely fresh zesty flavor that goes well with the cranberry.
 Personally I prefer a fairly tart sauce so this recipe reflects that.
 As a result, you my want to add a little more sugar than I have here.
 You can do this right at the end when you taste it.
 I would just suggest you do it while it is still warm as the sugar may not dissolve properly if you wait until it is cold.
 I mentioned before in the cranberry gin experiment that we are lucky enough to live not too far from the home of a huge cranberry harvest festival.
 We have been to see the whole process which is both interesting and beautiful.
 I always try my best to use local foods where I can.
 It’s even better to be able to go right to the source where possible.
 Even if you don’t get a chance to visit a cranberry farm, though, don’t skip cranberry sauce from your Thanksgiving or Christmas meal.
 It really is worth the teeny bit of effort and you can make it a good day or two in advance.
 If you have any left, it’s great with leftover turkey and stuffing for lunches as we always do.
 Yum.

-- Juice and finely grated rind of 1 orange
+- 1 orange juice and zest ie juice and finely grated zest of 1 orange

-- 1½ tbsp sugar
+- 1 1/2 tbsp sugar

 Put cranberries, orange juice and rind and sugar in a small pan over a medium heat.

-- Bring to the boil and keep heating until all the cranberries pop and the sauce thickens up- the cranberries should be fairly mushy.
+Bring to the boil and keep heating until all the cranberries pop and the sauce thickens up- the cranberries should be fairly mushy.
 It will take about 15min in all.